amitmgit/helloworld/README.md

 # helloworld
-Thisis the test project for github
+This is the test project for github setup
+POC purpose.
+How git hb works